Arena Corinthians: Names

 The stadium was called Estádio do Corinthians by Corinthians when it was announced.
 The name being used on the club's official website is Arena Corinthians.
 The Brazilian Football Confederation uses the name Arena Corinthians.
 FIFA referred to the stadium as Arena de São Paulo during the World Cup, but also recognises the name Arena Corinthians.
 The largest media company in Brazil, Rede Globo, uses Arena Corinthians like sports diary Lance!
 Local media have tried to give it nicknames.
 For example, newspaper Folha refers to Arena Corinthians as Itaquerão; O Estado de S. Paulo uses both the neighbourhood-based nickname and the official name.
 Rede Record uses Fielzão.

 The club planned to sell the stadium naming rights for R$400 million for 20 years.
 A study by Brunoro Sports Business estimated that the value should be R$21 million per year.
-Companies that sought to buy the naming rights included Petrobras, Ambev, Grupo Petrópolis, Etihad Airways, Qatar Foundation, Caixa Econômica Federal, Emirates Airlines, Bradesco, Telefonica, BMG, Itaú Unibanco, Santander Group, Kalunga and Zurich Insurance Group.
+Companies that sought to buy the naming rights included Petrobras, Ambev, Grupo Petrópolis, Etihad Airways, Qatar Foundation, Caixa Econômica Federal, Emirates, Bradesco, Telefonica, BMG, Itaú Unibanco, Santander Group, Kalunga and Zurich Insurance Group.

-On 1 September 2020 (Corinthians' 110th anniversary) a special event live from the stadium was held to announce the Arena's new name.
+On 1 September 2020 (Corinthians' 110th anniversary), a special event live from the stadium was held to announce the Arena's new name.
 It was officially renamed Neo Química Arena, part of a 20-year partnership with Hypera Pharma, Brazil's largest pharmaceutical company.
 Neo Química is Hypera's generic drugs division, which already served as Corinthians' main sponsor during the 2010 and 2011 seasons.
 The full contract is expected to be around R$300–320 million.